 On September 6, 2013, at the age of 43 and with 25 years of Army service, 22 years of JAG Corps, and 7 tours of duty (4 in Iraq; 3 in Afghanistan) faithfully given to his country, Colonel John Storm received an aged, sealed envelope addressed to him by name with the current date.
 Within it, John found a yellowed invitation to join PRIMUS … dated July 4, 1990, and signed by General John Storm, Director of PRIMUS Intelligence.
 Below his grandfather’s signature were six simple words that read: “Mole KIA – Happy Belated Birthday, John.”
 It was the first and only time John heard directly from his grandfather since they had met.
 Electrified and without another stray thought, John filed for retirement from the Army, accepted the invitation, and began to ply his skills for PRIMUS.

-Within the last 3 months, PRIMUS’ Sector 17 selected and tested Colonel Storm as a potential candidate for a top secret Cyberline trial, found him suitable, and proceeded with the trial.
-Within days of the trial’s commencement it was scrubbed, as Storm was exhibiting none of the usual signs of success and the trials cost entirely too much maintain without cause.
+In mid-November, 2016, PRIMUS’ Sector 17 selected and tested Agent Storm as a potential candidate for a top secret Cyberline trial, found him suitable, and proceeded with the trial.
+Within days of the trial’s commencement it was scrubbed, as Storm was exhibiting none of the usual signs of success, and the trials cost entirely too much maintain without cause.
 Post-trial analysis suggested heightened intellect and brain activity were the only effects of the trial — something impossible to verify given Storm’s decades-long history of academic brilliance.